rehierl/node-tree-outliner/1-1-3-graph-theory/0-4-subgraph.md

 ## wikipedia, glossary of terms

 * assumed graphs: `G := (V,E)`, `S := (T,U)`, `X := (Y,Z)`
+* where `V,T,Y` represent sets of vertices
-* i.e. vertex sets `V,T,Y` and edge sets `E,U,Z`
+* and `E,U,Z` represent sets of edges

 connected graph

-* each pair of vertices forms a path
+* each pair of vertices is connected via a path
+* i.e. connected via an edge vs. via a path
-* strong connectivity - in directed graphs
+* strongly connected directed graphs
-* i.e. a path in both directions exists
+* i.e. a path exists in both directions
+* weakly connected graph
+* i.e. an undirected path exists

 connected component

 * a maximal connected subgraph
+* i.e. all nodes in a component are connected
+* i.e. each node to every other node

 disjoint graphs